 Last Word.
 Please Read:

-I don't consider myself an "Accounting or CPA exam expert," the information you will see on my blog are based on my personal experience studying and my seven years of accounting experience.
-I am not trying to sell you a "career enhancement gimmick" - far from it actually.
+I don't consider myself an "Accounting or CPA exam expert."
+The information you will see on my blog is based on my personal experience studying, my 13+ years mentoring CPA candidates since 2012, and the lessons I've learned from working with 68,000+ people in this space.
+I am not trying to sell you a "career enhancement gimmick."

-Passing the CPA exam and having a successful accounting career takes hard work, the right CPA Review Course and patience, and honestly you can find all the information you need to start taking the CPA exam on my blog or around the Internet.
+Passing the CPA exam and having a successful accounting career takes hard work, the right CPA Review Course and patience, and you can find a lot of the information you need to start taking the CPA exam on my blog or around the Internet.
 If you need help with anything please just email me, (bryan(@)cpaexamguide.com) and I will get back to you as soon as I can.

 I know that my story is inspiring, and I truly hope that I can inspire you as well.
 However I want to make sure I do it in the right way.
 Everything on my blog is from personal experience, so please don't feel like you owe me anything because of it.
 This blog is my way of paying it forward to you.